nsidc/NSIDC-Data-Tutorials/notebooks/altimetry_harmonization/README.md

 ## Key Learning Objectives

-1. Learn the basics about the data sets (pre-IceBridge, IceBridge, ICESat/GLAS and ICESat-2) served by the IceFlow library.
+1. Learn the basics about the data sets (pre-IceBridge, IceBridge, ICESat/GLAS and ICESat-2).

-2. Learn to access these data sets using the IceFlow user interface widget.

-3. Learn to access these data sets using the IceFlow API.

-4. Learn to read and analyze the data using IceFlow.
+2. Learn about how ITRF coordinate transformations facilitate data comparison across datasets.